 After saving enough money, I bought myself a 13" Macbook Air — paid in installments!
 I learned to let go of my beat-up 2004 IBM T42 and use modern tools to solve real-world problems.

 Side projects helped me find my interests, gain experience, and align my path in software development.

-I get to build software for clients, schools, and the government back in college.
-Currently, I work as a software consultant and a technical writer (US & UK) as a side-hustle, on top of my full-time work in the US.
+Back in college, I get to build software for clients, schools, and the government.
+I work as a software consultant and a technical writer (US & UK) as a side hustle, on top of my full-time work in the US.